14 Ways to Fix an Android That Won't Connect to Wi-Fi (2026)

 Turn Airplane Mode On and Off

-This one's a classic for a reason.
-Flipping airplane mode on kills all your wireless radios (Wi-Fi, Bluetooth, cellular), and turning it back off forces everything to reconnect fresh.
-Leave it on for about 15 seconds before switching it off again.
+This one is a classic for a reason.
+Flipping airplane mode on kills all your wireless radios at once, and turning it back off forces everything to reconnect fresh.
+Open the quick settings panel, tap the airplane icon, wait about 15 seconds, then tap it off again.

 Forget the Network and Reconnect